 According to the Secretary General, “the decisions were made without our participation, and they are decisions that cause confusion and frustration in our communities.”
 Prodi also stated that the CGIE wants to review the new provisions: “the future of our children concerns us directly.
 Our collaboration is full.
 We need to be considered allies.”

 In response, Tajani recalled the problems prior to the reform.
-“In many countries, the Italian citizenship.
+“In many countries, Italian citizenship was being sold.
 There were agencies that provided false documents.
 There were 'Black Fridays' for citizenship in Argentina and Brazil.
-I spent a lot of time as an Italian abroad, I know what it means to be Italian, and citizenship is a serious thing.”
+I spent a lot of time as an Italian abroad, I know what it means to be Italian, and citizenship is a serious matter.”

-For the minister, “citizenship is not just having a passport in the pocket.
-Something had to be done.”
-He stated that the government’s text had already been modified and improved in Parliament, and that “everything could be improved.”
-“It was time to put an end to the abuses.
-Many people were profiting from Italianness.”
+According to the minister, “citizenship isn’t just about having a passport in your pocket.
+Something needed to be done.”
+He stated that the government’s text has already been modified and improved in Parliament, and that “everything can be improved.”
+“It was time to end the abuses.
+Many people were profiting from Italian citizenship.”

-The 63 CGIE advisors will continue discussions on the agendas in Roma until June 20th.
+The 63 members of the CGIE council will continue their discussions on the agenda in Rome until June 20th.
 This Tuesday, the 17th, they will be received by the President of the Republic, Sergio Mattarella, at the Quirinale Palace.